 - Yoga mats and cushions will be provided.

 - Participants are invited to bring their own lunch, to experience mindful eating in community.

 - Be sure to wear comfortable clothing for light activity.

 8-week MBSR Class: The next course will be announced soon.
 If you are interested in getting started sooner, consider allowing Merry to work with you as a coach.

 Self-compassion is about giving yourself support instead of criticism or judgment at the moment you need it most.
 It is a skill that can be learned–and cultivated mindfully.
 If you are like the average person, when things don’t go as planned, you beat yourself up, judge yourself and say things that are hurtful.
 You may use words and tone with yourself that you would never imagine using with someone else.
 Why is that?
 Because our society is fiercely competitive and going “easy” on ourselves is not motivating or responsible.
 Self-compassion is not about letting ourselves off the hook, or about self-pity or self-indulgence.
 It’s about treating ourselves with kindness and encouragement.
 Self-compassion supports us when self-esteem fails.
 Studies actually show self-compassion can motivate us– out of support and not fear.

 This 8-week class is based on the work by Kristin Neff and Christopher Germer, that encourages the building of resiliency and inner resources.
 In this program, you will learn how to cultivate compassion for yourself, identify your needs, values and beliefs, and build new rituals to support your emotional health.
 Self-compassion is associated with positive psychological states like gratitude and happiness, and decreases negative states like depression and anxiety.

-Dates/Times: The next 8-week Mindful Self-Compassion course is coming soon.
-Check back soon for specific details and registration.
+Dates/Times: The next 8-week Mindful Self-Compassion course will be January 2018.
 If you wish to start sooner, considering coaching with Merry around this topic.

 © Copyright 2013-2017.
 BeingMerry.com